Beach Club Vibes

 Pool and DJ booth at Opium Beach Club Marbella

 Opium Beach Club Marbella is on the N340 at Km 184.
 It has a pool, DJs, and a party atmosphere.
-Music (26 mentions), beds (12), and bottles (11) paint the picture.
-Live music events are a regular feature.
+Music, sunbeds, and bottle service are the main draws, and live music events are a regular feature.

 Banus Beach